 Ready to take advantage of this tax-smart gift opportunity?
 Download our FREE guide Make the Most of Your Retirement Plan Assets: Avoid Double Taxation and Support Our Work.View my guide

 Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity?
 Each of these plans contains income that has yet to be taxed.
 When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax.
-Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Edward Hospital to support Edward Hospital.
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the Edward Foundation to support Edward Hospital.

 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
 You can take advantage of this gift opportunity in several ways: